 There's nothing like the smell of bread baking; you'll get a snootful if you come to DiCamillo's in Niagara Falls early in the morning.
 Excellent donuts, too.

-Ted's is a Buffalo, New York treasure, its foot-long hot dogs with the works (mustard, hot sauce, onions, relish, pickle wedge) are a great American meal.
+Ted's is a Buffalo, New York, treasure, its charcoal-grilled hot dogs with hot sauce, a side of O-rings, and a loganberry a great American meal.